Marino Law | Gold Coast Law Firm

 • appeals in the Planning and Environment Court (Court)

-The SPA allows relevant authorities to draft State and local planning instruments which give effect to the SPA.
+The PA allows relevant authorities to draft State and local planning instruments which give effect to the PA.

-Planning instruments are documents which set out government (state or local) objectives for an area and how these objectives will be achieved.
+Planning instruments are documents which set out government (state or local) policies for planning or development assessment.

-A key planning instrument is a planning scheme which is an important document used by Councils to regulate development within their local government area.
+A key planning instrument is a planning scheme which is an important document used by Councils to identify strategic outcomes and regulate development within their local government area.

 Importantly, they: